AWRIMetabolomics/pro-nmr-quant-2024/README.md

 ## Standard-to-Sample Fitting Procedure

-Fitting the standard (colloquially known as "red") to a sample ("blue") is a 3-step process:
+Fitting the standard to a sample is a 3-step process:
 1. Find the position of best fit of red (proline standard) on blue (a sample).
 The entire fitting process is designed to fail if the score of the best fit (measured by *normalized cross-correlation score*, or normxcorr) is still too low (less than 0.8).
 2. Get Pearson correlation of data points of each of red and blue spectra that fall within certain manually pre-selected regions.
 These are usually the peaks and the troughs of the proline multiplet.
 This is to mitigate the presence of contaminants that persistently appear at known regions.
 3. Use linear regression to compute a multiplier that scales red, and additive constant that shifts red up or down, weighted by correlation from (2).
 The role of weighting linear regression by correlation is as follows: